kevle6/Gradual_Typing/README.md

 #### Detailed History of Gradual Typing

 ##### Early Foundations (2000-2006)
-- The groundwork for gradual typing was laid by research into combining static and dynamic typing.
 - In 2002, Strongtalk, an optional type system for Smalltalk, was released, showcasing early ideas of mixing static and dynamic typing.
 - 2002: "Combining Static and Dynamic Typing in Ruby" by Michael Furr et al. explored early ideas of mixing typing disciplines.